 Below are links to some essays and other pieces I have written for non-specialist audiences.
-I also enjoy talking with non-specialist audiences; please do enquire if that is of interest.

 More than words (2016).

 Longform essay for Aeon, about the diversity of human communication, and in particular on how art can do some things that languages can’t.